MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/logs-ingestion-api-overview.md

 :::image type="content" source="media/logs-ingestion-api-overview/logs-ingestion-endpoint.png" alt-text="Screenshot that shows log ingestion endpoint in a DCR." lightbox="media/logs-ingestion-api-overview/logs-ingestion-endpoint.png":::

 A DCE is only required when you're connecting to a Log Analytics workspace using [private link](../logs/private-link-security.md) or if your DCR doesn't include the logs ingestion endpoint.
-This may be the case if you're using an older DCR or if you created the DCR without `"kind": "Direct"`.
+This may be the case if you're using an older DCR or if you created the DCR without the `"kind": "Direct"` parameter.
 See [Data collection rule (DCR)](#data-collection-rule-dcr) below for more details.

+> [!NOTE]
+> The `logsIngestion` property was added on March 31, 2024.
+Prior to this date, a DCE was required for the Logs ingestion API.
+Endpoints cannot be added to an existing DCR, but you can keep using any existing DCRs with existing DCEs.
+If you want to move to a DCR endpoint, then you must create a new DCR to replace the existing one.
+A DCR with endpoints can also use a DCE.
+In this case, you can choose whether to use the DCE or the DCR endpoints for each of the clients that use the DCR.

 ## Data collection rule (DCR)
 When you [create a custom table](./create-custom-table.md#create-a-custom-table) in a Log Analytics workspace using the Azure portal, a DCR that can be used with the Logs ingestion API is created for you.
 If you're sending data to a table that already exists, then you must create the DCR manually.
 Start with the sample DCR below, replacing values for the following parameters in the template.
-You can also use any of the methods described in [Create and edit data collection rules (DCRs) in Azure Monitor](../essentials/data-collection-rule-create-edit.md) to create the DCR.
+Use any of the methods described in [Create and edit data collection rules (DCRs) in Azure Monitor](../essentials/data-collection-rule-create-edit.md) to create the DCR.

 | Parameter | Description |
 |:---|:---|